-Breast cancer is the most common cause of cancer death among women.
-Current statistics show that one in 11 Australian women is likely to have breast cancer.
-Men can get breast cancer too, although only one per cent of all breast cancer patients are men.
+Breast cancer is the most common cause of cancer-related deaths among women.
+Current statistics show one in 11 Australian women are likely to have breast cancer at some stage.
+Men can get breast cancer too, although only 1% of all breast cancer patients are men.

-Unfortunately, the cause of breast cancer is unknown.
+Unfortunately, the causes of breast cancer are still unknown.
 It is likely that many factors work together to cause breast cancer.
 Some common factors include:

 - Being a woman and getting older.
-Breast cancer is most common in women over 50 years of age, although it can occur in younger women.
+Breast cancer is most common in women over 50 years of age, although it can occur in younger women too.